Sukhmandeep04/Mini001/README.md

 -- Error Handling
       The server is designed to handle various error scenarios gracefully.
 It includes handling internal server errors (status code 500),         invalid JSON format (status code 400), and resource not found (status code 404).

+-- Working of node.js event loop

+1. Reading and Writing Files: In functions like readUserData and writeUserData, asynchronous file operations are performed using await fs.readFile and await fs.writeFile.
+These operations are non-blocking, meaning they don't halt the execution of other code.
+Instead, they rely on the event loop to manage the I/O efficiently.
+While waiting for file read/write operations to complete, Node.js executes different code.
+The event loop monitors the progress of these operations and their associated callbacks.

+2. Request Handling: When handling HTTP requests, for example handleGetUsers, handlePostUser, handlePutUser, and handleDeleteUser, the code listens for incoming requests asynchronously.
+To accomplish this task, event listeners such as 'req.on('data')' and 'req.on('end')' are utilized.
+These listeners enable the server to process requests without blocking the event loop.
+When an HTTP request is received, it is placed in the event queue, and the event loop continuously checks for pending requests to handle.
+This ensures that multiple requests can be processed concurrently, making the server efficient and responsive.

+3. Server Start: The final step is to start the HTTP server using the server.listen method.
+Once the server is up and running, it enters an event-driven mode that listens for incoming connections.
+The event loop manages the server event loop, ensuring that it can handle multiple connections simultaneously without obstructing other tasks.
+When a client requests an HTTP, the server processes it asynchronously, and the event loop keeps the server responsive.